soojiyou/FE-4-Article-Analysis-Website/README.md

 Available to check in package.json

-Install Requirements with the following command:
+Install Requirements and run with the following command:
 ``` bash
 `npm install` (to install all required packages)